EddyMcNut/uc-intg-onkyo-avr/docs/sensor.md

 **Prerequisite: make sure you are using UC Firmware 2.7.1 or higher.**

-During setup, you can choose to not have the sensors created:
+During setup, you can choose to have the sensors created:

   ![](/screenshots/create-sensors.png)